-The Company has performed well during the year ended 31 December 2019 and has recorded profits for the year as per the audited financial statements of €199.402 after tax.
+The Company has performed well during the year ended 31 December 2020 and has recorded profits for the year as per the audited financial statements of €168.166 after tax.
 The profits have been driven from a good underwriting performance and from the gradual betterment of the economy.
-The Company has maintained an increase in a volume of business by 2.65% compared to the market rate of 3.82%.
+The Company has maintained an increase in a volume of business by 7.6% compared to the market rate of 1.3%.
 It is in the Company's plans to maintain an increase in the volume of business which exceeds the current insurance market growth rate.
 Over the past few years, the respective committees in the Board and the various functions put in place significant measures to strengthen the corporate governance framework, including the risk management function, in compliance with Solvency II.
 The governance and risk frameworks are detailed further in this report.
 There have been no significant changes in the reporting period.

 The Company has continuously complied with all aspects of the Solvency II regulations from the date of first implementation on 1 January 2016.
-The Company has own funds of €4.086.264 compared to a Solvency Capital Requirement of €2.743.834.
+The Company has own funds of €4.267.638 compared to a Solvency Capital Requirement of €2.776.614.
 The final amount of the Solvency Capital Requirement of the Company remains subject to supervisory assessment.

-The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2020.
+The Company's business plans forecast that own funds will continue to exceed the Solvency Capital Requirements ("SCR") as at 31 December 2021.
 As already mentioned the Company's plan is to increase the volume of business particularly in selected profitable lines of business and therefore strengthen further its position on the Solvency Capital Requirement ("SCR").

 Some of the legal and Compliance challenges of the Company are the Cyprus's as well as the European Union's latest legislations and directives implementation.
-Reference is made below for the regulations and directives implemented in the recent past.
+Reference is made below for the regulations and directives implemented in the recent past, and also directives that are due for implementation within the near horizon.